deepk777/go-proxy/README.md

 ## Overview

-This project aimed to create a lightweight web service written in golang running on public cloud (AWS EC2) listening over a port 443.
+This project aimed to create a lightweight web service written in golang listening over a port 443.
 Proxy uses [Mutual TLS](http://en.wikipedia.org/wiki/Transport_Layer_Security#Client-authenticated_TLS_handshake) to authenticate client.
 There is scope for adding authentication middleware.
 On success, request is forwarded with required headers to target host.
+It follows the famous onion architecture.

 ## Endpoints
 ### Mutual TLS